 - 1 cup walnuts, chopped

-- In a 400 F oven, bake for about 5 minutes.
+In a 400 F oven, bake for about 5 minutes.
 Remove from oven and immediately sprinkle chocolate over toffee.
-Let stand for 5 minutes or until chocolate are melted and spread to coat surface.
-Sprinkle with walnuts.
+Let stand for 5 minutes or until chocolate are melted.
+Spread the chocolate to coat surface and sprinkle with walnuts.